FOR IMMEDIATE RELEASE: Wednesday, July 1, 2020

 Advocates also lauds Members for defeating several anti-safety amendments that would have not only weakened the safety provisions in the bill, but also threatened safety protections in current law.
 Advocates’ full “Safety Scorecard” with our vote recommendations for all of the amendments considered can be found here.

 The Moving Forward Act is the latest in a long line of surface transportation reauthorization bills with a strong safety title.
-With tens of thousands of deaths every year, millions of injuries and comprehensive costs of motor vehicle crashes surpassing $800 million dollars, the urgent need for action is clear.
+With tens of thousands of deaths every year, millions of injuries and comprehensive costs of motor vehicle crashes surpassing $800 billion dollars, the urgent need for action is clear.
 Today, the U.S. House of Representatives passed a remarkable piece of legislation that will make the Nation’s roadways safer for all, if enacted into law.
 We urge the Senate to move forward with these commonsense, evidence-based safety advances.